-- Discuss the “chore chart.”
+Discuss your chore chart.
 If one of you has not been fulfilling your duties, this is the time for a gentle reminder.
+Download a sample here.

 Living with a roommate has both its joys and challenges.
 The best way to keep on good terms is to maintain open and honest communication, and address issues as they come up.
 For more information, or to get a quote on your home insurance, contact Square One at 1.855.331.6933.